Page updated 3/31/22

 MCHD Vaccination Clinic FAQs

-When contacting individuals via phone once it's their turn to schedule an appointment, our phone number will show up as COUNTY OF MONROE (734-240-7000).
+If we need to contact an individual via phone, our phone number will show up as COUNTY OF MONROE (734-240-7000).

 Will assistance be available at the clinic if I have mobility issues?

 Yes - We have wheelchairs available for use as well as staff and volunteers happy to be of assistance for any individuals with mobility limitations.

 How early should I arrive for my scheduled appointment?

 Please do not arrive more than 15 minutes before your scheduled appointment time.

 Can I still attend my appointment if I am in quarantine as a close contact of a COVID case?

 No - If you are currently in your quarantine period as a close contact of a COVID case, call (734) 240-7830 to cancel or reschedule your appointment.